 Number 1 – New Apps

 The traditional office package came software you installed on each user’s computer.

-It included core office apps like Word, Excel, PowerPoint, and Outlook.
+It included core office apps like Word, Sharepoint, Excel, PowerPoint, and Outlook.

 Office 365 goes beyond those core applications and adds Skype for Business, OneDrive for business, Microsoft Teams, Yammer, and SharePoint.

 It also includes a host of enhanced services such as Delve, Power BI, Sway, Stream, Planner, Flow, and Forms.

 All these additional tools make Office 365 more potent than the old version of Microsoft Office.

 Office 365 can be installed on the local system as it has traditionally, but you can run online versions of all the Office applications as well.
 Every user has access to https://office.com using their Active Directory credentials.

 From this portal, you can access Mail, Contacts, your Calendar, or create and edit documents online for Word, Excel, PowerPoint, and other apps.
 The online capability gives you the mobility you can use anywhere you want to go.

 You get five licenses per user.
 Each user has up to 5 phones, five tablets, and 5 PC or Mac installs available.
 To ensure to allow access to Office applications anytime, anywhere.
 With one valid Enterprise license, you can install Office 365 at work, at home, and on your mobile devices.